Waste & Pollution Engagement

 Background

 This engagement focuses on waste and pollution, which has been identified as a key driver of biodiversity loss by the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), while also being tightly interlinked with climate change, and water scarcity and quality.
-A key driver has been shown to be the nutrient runoff from the use of fertilisers, including the excessive or inappropriate use of manure as fertiliser in areas of concentrated livestock production.

-Nutrient-rich compost from livestock manure and other organic waste is a valuable complement to chemical fertilisers, given the addition of such organic materials can help build soil organic matter, and contribute to soil health and structure.
-However, the intensification of meat and dairy production combined with poor management of manure and animal waste is a key driver of nutrient loss to the environment, a planetary boundary already vastly exceeded.
+However, the intensification of meat and dairy production, combined with poor management of manure and animal waste, is a primary contributor of nutrient loss to the environment, a planetary boundary already vastly exceeded.

 Selected Companies